-Participants will be observed for 1hour from randomisation, at which time the primary outcome will be assessed by the treating clinician or ED nurse responsible for care of the patient.
+Participants will be observed for 1 hour from randomisation, at which time the primary outcome will be assessed by the treating clinician.
 The treating clinician will document the primary and other secondary outcomes measured at this time on a paper-based case report form (CRF) (online supplemental file 1).
-They will also record details of when the medication was administered.
+They will also record details of when the medication was ingested and whether the dose was repeated within 5 min.
 Data on AEs during the ED admission will also be collected on the paper CRF, as will the clinician's assessment of the likely cause of the ASBD.
 They will be asked to determine if, in their opinion, the participant was successfully sedated.
 The clinician will also provide details on what non-pharmacological de-escalation techniques were used while the young person was in the ED.
 They will complete a satisfaction survey at this 1-hour post randomisation time point and provide one to the young person and/or guardian to complete if feasible.
-A participant information form will also be offered to the young person and/or their guardian at this time point to those who are willing and able to accept this handout.
+A participant information form will also be offered to the young person and/or their guardian at this this time point to those who are willing and able to accept